Category Archives: Emissions & DEF Systems

 Diesel pickups are built to handle heavy workloads, long-distance towing, and demanding conditions — but that capability comes with responsibility.
 Modern diesels aren’t “fuel up and drive” machines; they rely on high-temperature emissions systems that need the right driving conditions and maintenance habits to last.

-One of the most important components in today’s diesel trucks is the Diesel Particulate Filter (DPF).
 While the DPF often gets blamed for reliability issues, the truth is simple:

 A properly maintained DPF can last the life of the truck.
 A neglected one can fail in a matter of months.